CEI-lab/ece3400-2018/docs/Teamwork/Team_Contract.md

 1. Day, time, and place for regular team meetings:

 UH142, Friday 11.15-12.05pm, weekly.
-(We'd suggest allocating more time towards the end of the semester)
+(We suggest allocating more time towards the end of the semester)

 2. Preferred method of communication (e.g., e-mail, cell phone, wired phone, Blackboard Discussion Board, face-to-face, in a certain class) in order to inform each other of team meetings, announcement, updates, reminders, problems: